 Six Flags Magic Mountain is one of the most popular amusement parks in the world and is widely known for it's roller coaster collection, hosting the most roller coasters in the world.
 And yeah, Six Flags Magic Mountain has a wide variety to choose from.
 Now Six Flags Magic Mountain is a park that I am VERY familiar with.
 I took my first visit to Six Flags Magic Mountain in 1999 and was EXTREMELY satisfied with it.
 I was so satisfied that after getting 2000 season passes, going to SFMM became a hobby.
 In fact, Six Flags Magic Mountain and RCT1 sparked my Rollercoaster Enthusiasm.
 I also worked at the park for 2.5 years, so I am really familiar with the park both from a guests point of view, and from an employee's point of view.
 The roller coasters are fun and all, but my view on the park is kind of mixed.
 On the one hand, this park really frustrates me as I know so many ways for the park to improve and they're not taking my ideas.
 You all know about their roller coaster selection, but the park has nothing else to really ride off of.
 Everything else pretty much sucks, and the operations have definetly been going downhill in the 2010s.
 Coming here so often, I often get bored with the park.
 Riding something just seems to be a way for me to kill some time nowadays.
 But on the other hand, I feel a deep connection to the park.
 It's the source for like 30% of all my childhood memories.
 I spend so much time here, that I'd essentially call it my 2nd home.

 Here are the reviews of all the Flat Rides at Six Flags Magic Mountain.
 Well, lets just get the obvious out of the way.
 They have Lex Luthor, the 2nd tallest (Six Flags Great Adventure beat them in the same way they beat Top Thrill Dragster) drop tower in the world.
 And yeah, ITS FREAKING AWESOME!!!!
 It's big and yeah, it's fun riding normally.
 But look straight down if you really want to get a thrill out of Lex Luthor.
 It's this position, as well as the height, that gives it the #3 spot on our Top 10 Drop Towers List.
-But aside from Lex Luthor, the flat ride collection at Six Flags Magic Mountain BLOWS!!!
-Six Flags Magic Mountain never really had a good flat ride collection.
-But in Early 2008, Six Flags removed a huge chunk of the flat rides they had including the former crown jewel of SFMM flat rides, Freefall.
-I still miss that ride.
-Now onto the current flat rides.
+Now there's one flat ride that is worth your time while @ Six Flags Magic Mountain.
+Crazanity.
+This is the parks giant frisbee.
+Nowadays, these things are not unique.
+Especially in a Six Flags Park.
+Seriously, these things have spread like wildfire at Six Flags parks.
+But that's fine with me as I freaking love these things!
+Hell, they make our Top 10 Flat Rides List.
+Who would've thought one of those would land at Six Flags Magic Mountain.
+The swing on those things is just so good!
+Yeah, the one here is slightly bigger, and while it looks bigger, it rides the same as all the others.
+But hey.
+Fine with me.
+Those giant frisbees are awesome.
+Now onto the forgettable flat rides.
 The First Flat Ride up is Bucaneer.
 This is just your ordinary Pirate Ship.
 Up next is Swashbuckler.
 I've always thought it was weird that Six Flags Magic Mtn had the Carnival Style Chairswings while all the other parks had Modern Chairswings.
 Up next is Wonder Womans Lasso.
 Just a typical Roundup.
 And next up is The Flash.
 This ride literaly walked straight out of a carnival.
 Though, I must admit, I really do like the makeover that The Flash and Wonder Womans Lasso got during the transition to D.C Universe.
 And then there's the Scrambler.
 While it's just a Scrambler, it's still a fun ride.
-So overall, Six Flags is lacking in the Flat Ride Department heavily.
-But they do still have Lex Luthor for thrills, so its got that going for it. =)
+So overall, Six Flags is lacking in the Flat Ride Department.
+But Lex Luthor and Crazanity are certainly steps in the right direction. =)

 Make sure you look down on this ride. =)